 Students must remain in good academic standing to renew the award yearly.
 Talent scholarships may require that students audition or submit a portfolio or writing sample.
 Students should note that University policies limit the number and amount of institutional scholarships that students may receive.
 The most current financial aid award letter will always list your eligibility from multiple institutional sources.

 Basis: Awarded to students who have superior academic records and have demonstrated an unusual degree of leadership and accomplishment in school or community activities.

 All applicants are considered for an achievement award during the application review process.
 Awards will be determined by information submitted at the time of application.

-Renewal policy: Academic good standing with at least a B-average by the end of the student's sophomore year.
+Renewal policy: Academic good standing with at least a B average (3.0 GPA).

 The Richard and Virginia Hunsaker Scholarship Prize is awarded to approximately eight incoming freshmen annually.
 This scholarship program is for exceptional applicants who exhibit outstanding academic achievement, leadership and contributions to their schools and communities.

 Students selected as Hunsaker Scholars receive scholarship awards ranging from $4,000 to total cost, based upon demonstrated financial need, as determined by the University of Redlands Office of Student Financial Services, using data from the FAFSA.
 Finalists who interview for the scholarship will receive an additional $2,000.
 Students who are selected as Hunsaker Scholars but do not demonstrate financial need receive a $4,000 scholarship in addition to any Redlands Achievement Scholarship she/he may have already received.

 Watch "R Story" | Alumni couple Richard and Virginia Hunsaker, Class of 1952, give the University its largest-ever single gift for scholarships.

 Basis: Awards, determined by the Art department, are based upon samples of work (no portfolio, please).